frankverhoeven/fv-code-highlighter/readme.txt

 A: Yes!
 Using the [code][/code] tags in comments will work.
 Even bbPress topics/replies are supported.

 Q: I have a great idea for this plugin, could I make a suggestion?
 A: Sure you can!
-Let me know about it at https://frankverhoeven.me/forums/forum/fv-code-highlighter/feature-requests/.
+[Let me know about it](https://frankverhoeven.me/forums/forum/fv-code-highlighter/feature-requests/).

 Q: What to do if I found a bug?
 A: Please report the bug to me as soon as possible.
 This way I can solve the problem and make the plugin better for everyone.
-Visit the forums at https://frankverhoeven.me/forums/forum/fv-code-highlighter/bug-reports/.
+Visit the forums at [https://frankverhoeven.me/forums/forum/fv-code-highlighter/bug-reports/](https://frankverhoeven.me/forums/forum/fv-code-highlighter/bug-reports/).

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 1.9.1 =

+* New: A general highlighter for unsupported code types
+* Improvement: Changed the html that displays code
+* Improvement: Performance improvements
+* Improvement: Updated PHP keywords & functions
+* Change: Cache is now disabled if WP_DEBUG = true, make sure it is set to false on production!
+* Fix: Fixed various styling issues

 = 1.9 =